 The occupation of Patient Care Technician is not found in the Bureau of Labor Statistics (BLS) Occupational Outlook Handbook.
-BLS does list Nursing Assistants as having similar duties.
 Because BLS does not recognize the occupation, there are no formal education and certification requirements for Patient Care Technicians.
+However, BLS does list Nursing Assistants as having similar duties.

-Nursing Assistants must complete a state-approved education program in which they learn the basic principles of nursing and complete supervised clinical work.
+Nursing Assistants must complete a state-approved education program in which they learn basic principles of nursing and perform supervised clinical tasks.
 After completing the program, Nursing Assistants take a state competency exam.
 Passing this exam allows them to use state-specific titles.
 In some states, Nursing Assistants can earn additional credentials, such as becoming a Certified Medication Assistant (CMA), given by the states.
 As CMAs, they can give medications.

 If you are interested in becoming certified through AMT as a PCT visit our patient care technician page to determine if you are eligible.